chrsep/Kingfish/README.md

 # Kingfish
 [![Build Status](https://travis-ci.org/chrisep8/Kingfish.svg?branch=0.3-dev)](https://travis-ci.org/chrisep8/Kingfish)

+*We will (at least we expect to) be graduating on 2018.
+From then on we won't be maintaining Portal anymore since we will no longer be studying on Binus.
+Let us know If you're interested in keeping Portal alive, well after 2018.*

 Portal gives you instant and easy access to your schedules and other university-related data that are available on Binusmaya, online or offline.